The Courier (2020 film): Plot

 In April 1964, Wynne is released in exchange for the Soviet spy Konon Molody and returns to London.
-It is also revealed that Penkovsky was tried and executed for treason, and buried in an unmarked grave, but with his family being allowed to live in Moscow.
-The U.S. and Soviets also establish a communications hotline between their leaders to prevent future nuclear disasters.
+It is revealed that Penkovsky has been tried for treason and executed, and is buried in an unmarked grave, although his family are allowed to live in Moscow.
+The U.S. and Soviets establish a communications hotline between their leaders to help prevent future nuclear disasters.

 Production

 On 1 May 2018, it was announced that FilmNation Entertainment was producing Ironbark, a film about British spy Greville Wynne from a script by Tom O’Connor.
 Dominic Cooke was set to direct the film and produce alongside O’Connor, Ben Pugh, Rory Aitken, Adam Ackland, Josh Varney, and Leah Clarke.
 Production companies involved with the film include SunnyMarch.

 Alongside the initial production announcement, it was confirmed that Benedict Cumberbatch had been cast as Greville Wynne.
 In October 2018, it was announced that Rachel Brosnahan, Jessie Buckley, Merab Ninidze, Angus Wright, and Kirill Pirogov had joined the cast of the film.

 Principal photography for the film commenced in London on 15 October 2018 and it lasted until 7 December 2018.